-Celebration of a woman of substance
+Inquest into death of 88 year old man

 Opinion

-BC VIEWS: Vancouver’s ice follies entertain us
+BC VIEWS: Fake news is all around us

 -

-Note: UPDATE: Missing Hope teenager found UPDATE: Trump sworn in as 45th president of the United States